beket136/Bek/UZBundle/README.md

 #uz-bundle

 Rest api wrapper bundle for booking.uz.gov.ua allows to store search request in db and notificate user by email if required tickets appear booking site.
+Here is rest api to add tickets requests in datebase. //TODO swagger Command to check booking site and send emails to users(should be hanged on cron) :

+    php symf-base/bin/console  uz:search-tickets

 required params to add in parameters.yml: